mobile-insight/mobileinsight-core/README.md

     pyserial (v2.7)
     crcmod (v1.7)

 4) You can run the tool using automator.exe (given in the distribution) or with the actual python script.
+You will need to find out which COM port your phone is using to run the tool.

 To use the exe, run